Fact checked

 No matter how your will is created, you can and should keep it updated to reflect your current wishes.
 Life events like the birth of a child, marriage, divorce, or changes to beneficiaries and executors should prompt you to review your will.

 One of the major benefits of online wills is ease of updates.
-At Willful, we believe in helping our customers keep their estate documents up to date, so you can easily make changes, anytime.
+At Willful, we believe in helping our customers keep their estate documents up to date, so you can easily make changes, for free, anytime.

-It’s important to note that when you make an update, you have to print and have your will signed correctly in order to make it legally-binding.
+It’s important to note that when you make an update, you have to print and have your will signed (and witnessed) correctly in order to make it legally-binding.
 At the time the new will is signed, the older will automatically becomes invalid, and you should destroy it.
 Make sure to inform your executor that you’ve created an updated version if you are storing it somewhere different.

 Read More: How To Update And Change My Will